 Convenience Store/ Motor Vehicle Fuel Station: A retail store in which articles for sale are of primarily food items such as milk, bread, beverages, ice cream, canned and bottled goods, snacks and candy, meat, and to complement such items may include the limited sale of magazines, books and music, house wares, toiletries, stationary, tobacco products and lottery tickets.
 This includes the preparation and sale of food items.
-Also, includes the dispensing of motor vehicle fuels, does not include motor vehicle repair
+Also, included the dispensing of motor vehicle fuels at retail, no motor vehicle repair inc